 Focuses on the written and oral communication needs of students in vocational and technical fields.
-Enables the student to practice written, oral, reading, reasoning, and interpersonal communication skills in order to become successful (or to remain successful) in the workplace.
-(Contact hours - 45)
+Enables the student to practice written, oral, reading, reasoning, and interpersonal communication skills

-ENG 121 - English Composition I: GT-CO1 3 Credits
+ENG 121 / ENG 1021 - English Composition I: GT-CO1 3 Credits

 Emphasizes the planning, writing, and revising of compositions, including the development of critical and logical thinking skills.
 This course includes a wide variety of compositions that stress analytical, evaluative, and persuasive/argumentative writing.
 This is a statewide Guaranteed Transfer course in the GT-CO1 category.